mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 But with that said, there are standouts on this album - despite the sound of Traffic, Crosstown Traffic - Voodoo Chile - Burning of the Midnight Lamp.
 Always inventive, his face-melting solos are a highlight.

 I guess what I'm trying to say is..
-Stay away from him Eric!
+Stay away from him, Eric!

 ## 5/25 Goodbye Yellow Brick Road - Elton John
 * 1st Listen: Ok/ pretty good